Azzc0/TWRA/docs/private/Functionmap.md

 - ui/Frame.lua (navigation buttons)

 ### TWRA:RebuildNavigation()
-Rebuilds the navigation handlers based on current data.
+Rebuilds the navigation structures (handlers, sections, sectionNames) based on current data.
+Now exclusively uses the new data format, with all legacy format handling removed.

+**Arguments:**
+- None

+**Returns:**
+- Boolean indicating success or failure

+**Notes:**
+- Maintains both `handlers` and `sections`/`sectionNames` arrays for compatibility
+- Preserves the current index if valid
+- Provides detailed logging of section information
+- Only handles the new format structure (legacy format handling removed)

 **Used in:**
 - TWRA.lua (LoadSavedAssignments, SaveAssignments)
 - HandleTableAnnounce
+- Previously was called by BuildNavigationFromNewFormat

 ### TWRA:UpdateUI()
 Updates all UI elements based on current data.